rmosolgo/graphql-ruby/guides/queries/multiplex.md

 ## Validation and Error Handling

-Each query is validated and [analyzed]({{ site.baseurl }}/queries/analysis) independently.
+Each query is validated and {% internal_link "analyzed","/queries/analysis" %} independently.
 The `results` array may include a mix of successful results and failed results

 ## Multiplex-Level Context